-With a regular savings account, you deposit a minimum amount each month.
+A regular saver account is one of the different saving options.
+You deposit a minimum amount each month.
 In return, you get a higher interest rate than with an easy access savings account.
 How much you put in varies from bank to bank, but you usually must deposit between £25 and £500 a month.
 You’ll also have to commit to making these regular payments over an agreed period, typically 12 months.

 Regular saver account rates can be higher than the rate of inflation, which is excellent for growing your money.
 The discipline of putting away a certain amount each month can also help build up your savings reasonably quickly.

 The downside is that they have strict terms and conditions, sometimes including restrictions on withdrawals and penalties for missed deposits.

 As the name suggests, these accounts require you to give advance notice if you want to make a withdrawal, usually between 3 and 120 days, depending on the account.
 In return for having your money locked away, notice accounts typically earn higher interest rates than easy access accounts.

 These rates are still usually lower than other types of savings accounts.
 The more notice you’re required to give, the higher you can probably expect the interest rate to be.
 Beyond this, notice savings accounts are like easy access accounts because they allow you to save at your own pace.